Grille/BeamNG_LevelTemplateCreator/README.md

 I also aimed to make it easily extendable for people with deeper knowledge of BeamNG.

 ## Features
-•	Setup of needed level folder structure without manual renaming.
+* Setup of needed level folder structure without manual renaming.
-•	Asset System based on beaming’s Json structure.
+* Asset System based on BeamNG's Json structure.
-•	Ability to reference built-in BeamNG content, on export the referenced files are extracted to the template level.
+* Ability to reference built-in BeamNG content, on export the referenced files are extracted to the template level.

+## Future
+* I would like to add support for Tree Objects, currently they still must be copied over manually.

+## Usage
+Just click the assets on the rights side, and press save when you're happy.

+## Paths
+* Gamedata:
+Path to the BeamNG installation files, the folder should contain the BeamNG.drive.exe file.

+* Userdata:
+BeamNG user data folder that contains settings and mods, path should point to the folder containing the version.txt Can usually be found under User\AppData\Local\BeamNG.drive

 ## Assets
+If you want to create custom template assets, youâ€™re can mostly use the same file structure as in BeamNG.
+But there a few things to be noted: all names are prefixed with the folder they are in to prevent conflicts.
+So, if your want assets to reference each other they should generally be in the same folder.

 ### Asset Types

- `LevelPreset`
+*  `LevelObjects`
-Contains a collection of items that are sorted into `Level_object` on export, preset can by selected in the GUI.
+Contains a collection of generic items that are sorted into `Level_object` on export.

-`TerrainMaterial`
+* `TerrainMaterial`
-BeamNG PBR Terrain Material, multiple can be chosen by user.
+BeamNG PBR Terrain Material.

-`GroundCover`
+* `GroundCover`
 Ground Cover like grass, indirectly added if used by `TerrainMaterial`

-`Material`
+* `Material`
 Object material, indirectly added if used by any other object.

 ### Paths

-`.`
+* `.`
 Relative path from the folder containing the Json file.

-`/`
+* `/`
 Absolute path either from the local package folder, or alternatively if beginning with `/level` and contains an valid BeamNG-level name e.g `/levels/driver_training/` an pointer to an BeamNG resource.

-`#`
+* `#`
 Hex color code `#ffffff` used to generate a single-color texture file on export.

+Each part must start with one of the above characters.

+## Requirements
+This program is dependent on .NET6 x64